-Simone Peloquin is a Program Officer at Impl.
+Simone Peloquin is a Program Manager at Impl.
 Project, with worldwide contributions to data-driven solutions for local-level challenges.

 Prior to joining Impl.
 Project, Simone worked with the Central and West Africa team at the National Democratic Institute for International Affairs (NDI), supporting United States government democracy programming in Nigeria.
 At NDI, she worked on electoral strengthening and launched an election observation mission for Nigeria’s 2015 presidential elections.
 Simone has also helped land contracts for CAMRIS International and aided U.S. Senator Christopher Coons, the former chair of the U.S. Senate Foreign Relations Sub-committee on Africa.

 Simone holds a M.A. in Politics with a concentration in International Relations from New York University, and a dual B.A. in Political Science and Journalism from the University of St. Thomas.